-- 1. What principles and practices should journalists, particularly freelancers, follow to mitigate dangers?
-List and discuss. - 2.
+- 1. What principles/practices should journalists follow to mitigate dangers?
+Discuss. - 2.
 What principles and practices should editors and news organizations follow to help protect journalists, particularly freelancers?
 List and discuss.

-"A Field Guide for Correspondents" Charles M. Sennott, The GroundTruth Project (Oct 8, 2015)
+"A Field Guide for Correspondents" Charles M. Sennott, The GroundTruth Project